Admiral Freebee

 Tom Van Laere (born 1975), better known by his stage name Admiral Freebee, is a Belgian singer-songwriter.
 He took his stage name from the Jack Kerouac novel On the Road.
 Admiral Freebee is also the name of a ship that sank in San Francisco Bay and was subsequently used as a buoy.
 Tom Van Laere is the brother of Tim Van Laere, founder of Tim Van Laere Gallery.
 The gallery represents Adrian Ghenie, Kati Heck, Rinus Van de Velde, Jonathan Meese, Ben Sledsens and Franz West among others.

 History

 Van Laere was born in Brasschaat, near Antwerp.
 He participated in Humo's Rock Rally, one of the biggest rock competitions in the Low Countries.
 Backed by a bass guitarist and a drummer he was awarded the silver medal and won the audience's vote.
 His first album, Admiral Freebee, appeared soon after the competition on Universal, as did his second, Songs.

 His third album, Wild Dreams of New Beginnings, has been released to positive critical acclaim in November 2006 and reached the top 40 on the Belgium charts.

 Recently one of Belgium's most influential rock formations, dEUS, asked Admiral Freebee to be the supporting act on their European tour.

 In June 2009 Admiral Freebee was the support act for Neil Young on several European tour dates.
+Admiral Freebee also supported Neil Young at the Lokerse Feesten in 2014.

+An acoustic album, A Duet for One was released in 2017.
+Admiral Freebee were forced to reinvent themselves before the release of their seventh album.
+An arm injury eventually led to the well-received album 'The Gardener'.